godoway/SRPG-Studio-extractor/README.md

 # SRPG Studio Extractor

-A extractor to extract data.dts from SPRG Studio SRPG-Studio archive file
+A extractor to extract data.dts from SPRG Studio archive file

 ## Usage